 Figure 3 Example on flow of the accessibility features

 In an IoT environment, many ‘things’ that are participating in the IoT application or service may contribute creating accessibility features such as video description along with text (i.e. captioning), audio text description (i.e. audio captioning), etc. As an example, Figure 3 illustrates a home automation system with two devices (i.e. a light bulb and a microwave oven), several intermediaries, and three user terminals (i.e. a computer, a mobile phone and a home control panel).
 In this scenario, the user terminals that are connected to the IoT applications and services may create such accessibility features (case ‘A’).
 Or, alternatively, the intermediaries may be responsible to create such accessibility features according to the data from the terminal devices (case ‘B’).
 One other possibility is that terminal devices may be responsible for creating the accessibility features and pass the information to the user terminals through some intermediaries (case ‘C’).
 The flexibility of IoT environment may allow all three cases.
 In any cases, however, accessibility features must be maintained and should not be altered throughout the network from the point of creation to the destined user terminal.
+A device that is designed to perform a specific function may also be used as an interface to IoT application, e.g. an IPTV system can be used as an interface to home automation IoT application.
+As captured in [b-ITU-T H.702], IPTV itself may provide accessibility features.
+However, if contents created by an IoT device do not provide accessibility features to IPTV application, the said content would not be accessible to persons with disabilities even though the IPTV application has the capability to support accessibility features as described in [b-ITU-T H.702].
+Many existing platforms, such as IPTV, World Wide Web, smart phones, smart speakers, etc. can be used as an interface to IoT services.
+However, they could, under the same circumstances, face the same issue if the IoT device was not configured to provide accessibility features.

 Contents created by a ‘thing’ is required to provide accessibility features at the time of creation.